-FOOD PREPARATON AND NUTRITION
+OPTIONAL COURSE FOOD PREPARATION AND NUTRITION

-To prepare pupils for possible careers in dietetics, nutrition, health, food science and hospitality

-· To equip pupils with a diverse skill set using a range of ingredients

-· To develop pupils' understandings of health, nutrition, personal needs and how these impact our daily lives

-\cdot To enable students to undertake food science experiments, better understanding the properties and functions of ingredients

-\cdot To empower pupils to make good food choices by equipping them with an in-depth knowledge of nutrition, health and food provenance
+- To continue developing pupils' love of recipe creation and execution. - To prepare pupils for possible careers in dietetics, nutrition, health, food science and hospitality - To equip pupils with a diverse skill set using a range of ingredients - To develop pupils' understandings of health, nutrition, personal needs and how these impact our daily lives - To enable students to undertake food science experiments, better understanding the properties and functions of ingredients - To empower pupils to make good food choices by equipping them with an in-depth knowledge of nutrition, health and food provenance.

-This GCSE would suit students who:

-· Have a genuine interest in food, food science and nutritional wellbeing and the theory behind these topics

-· Enjoy challenges and working both independently as well as in a team

-Paper Content Method of assessment Paper 1: Food preparation and nutrition Food nutrition and health Food science Food safety Food choice Food provenance Written exam: 1 hour 45 minutes, 100 marks 50% of GCSE Non-examined assessment (NEA) Task 1: Food investigation (30 marks) Task 2: Food preparation assessment (70 marks) Task 1: Report (1,500 - 2,000 words) including photographic evidence of practical investigation Task 2: Portfolio of evidence including photographic evidence of three final dishes
+- Have an interest in food, food science, nutrition and wellbeing and the theory that underpins these topics - Enjoy taking creative risks with dishes, evaluating their successes and looking for ways to improve - Recognise the role that good food preparation and nutrition play in society, and want to understand better how they can play a part in this - Enjoy a challenge both independently and when working as a team.

 A GCSE in Food Preparation and Nutrition will empower students with the theoretical and practical knowledge to pursue further studies in the fields of nutrition, health, dietetics and food science.

 Opportunities to study the subject at A-level or through vocational routes with other educational providers are available, and students will be well-prepared to explore careers in health, nutrition, product development and hospitality.